What is East Asian Medicine?

 What is a typical session like?

 There really isn’t a typical session, but you can expect to begin with a lot of talking, especially at the first session.
 I’ll ask you about your treatment goals and gather information about your health history.
-Then I’ll take your pulses, examine your tongue, and palpate your belly or energy channels.
+Then I’ll take your pulses, examine your tongue, and palpate your arms, legs, and/or stomach.

-Once I’ve made a diagnosis, we’ll talk about a course of treatment.
-I will then treat you with acupuncture or massage, possibly combined with simultaneous moxibustion, cupping, or other treatments.
+Once I’ve made a diagnosis, we will talk about a course of treatment.
+I will then treat you with acupuncture, possibly combined with cupping or other treatments.
 Before you leave, I’ll offer recommendations for diet, exercise, herbal remedies, or other changes, as appropriate to your needs.
 We will discuss these options and make a plan that works for your lifestyle.
+All sessions last an hour.

 Are you a real doctor?

 I am not a Western medical doctor (MD), but the East Asian medicine I practice is very real.
-I have a master’s degree in Acupuncture and Oriental Medicine from the highly respected Seattle Institute of Oriental Medicine (SIOM), and I am an East Asian Medical Practitioner (EAMP).
+I have a master’s degree in Acupuncture and Oriental Medicine from the highly respected Seattle Institute of East Asian Medicine (SIEAM), and I am an East Asian Medical Practitioner (EAMP).
 Acupuncturists were titled LAc, licensed acupuncturist, until recently.
 For more information about my background, see my bio.

 How is your approach unique?